TestStack/uia-custom-pattern-managed/README.md

 public static AutomationProperty Standalone1Property;
 ```

 To provide value for such property in raw UIA, you go the usual route: just return required value when your `IRawElementProviderSimple.GetPropertyValue` method is called.
 In the WPF you have to implement `IStandalonePropertyProvider` interface on your `AutomationPeer`.
 It has single method `object GetPropertyValue(AutomationProperty property)` with obvious semantics.
 Note that you also have to call `Initialize()` method in order to obtain valid reference to the `AutomationProperty` instance.

+Note that standalone properties support only for basic types (`bool`, `int`, `double` and `string`) and do not support returning automation elements.

-## Working with `IUIAutomationElement`, `AutomationElement` and `IRawElementProviderSimple` types ##
+## <a name="AutomationElements"></a>Working with `IUIAutomationElement`, `AutomationElement` and `IRawElementProviderSimple` types ##

-To be implemented and described here afterwards :)
+Now, if you need to return automation element from your code, there's a bit of complexity comparing to simple types.
+Automation elements are represented differently on server and client side.
+Moreover, UIAComWrapper which White uses, wraps client-side representation with its own class, effectively hiding part of native COM complexity.

+So, which types are involved?

+**On server side** it is `IRawElementProviderSimple`.
+Remember, server side is where your custom control resides.
+How do you get instance of this interface?

+If you're writing for WinForms - you have probably implemented it yourself, so it is easy.

+WPF is slightly more friendly here: you don't have to implement this interface yourself - `AutomationPeer` handles managing and creation of the one automatically.
+You may obtain instance for your descendant of `AutomationPeer` by calling `protected IRawElementProviderSimple AutomationPeer.ProviderFromPeer(AutomationPeer peer)` method.
+Pass your peer there or other one if you need, e.g. while implementing some kind of container control pattern.
+Note though, that you cannot provide some random peer there from another window, because WPF will validate that calling peer (`this` one) and peer, passed as an argument, are connected (from the point of view of UIA tree) - and return `null` if they're not.

+So, to summarize: in order to return automation element type, you need to declare Provider interface so that either a) type of some pattern property (standalone properties does not support automation elements); b) return type of some method; or c) `out` parameter of some method - is `IRawElementProviderSimple`.
+Plus implement it on your custom control, automation peer, wherever.

+**On client side** corresponding type may be either `IUIAutomationElement` - which will be most suitable if you're working with raw UIA in COM version, or `AutomationElement` from UIAComWrapper library.
+ManagedUiaCustomizationCore library will convert native COM `IUIAutomationElement` result to `AutomationElement` when necessary.
+You may even mix the two approaches (though I cannot imagine situation when this could be required).

+You may find **example** of declaring automation element properties/methods [here](https://github.com/ivan-danilov/uia-custom-pattern-managed/blob/master/WpfAppWithAdvTextControl/AutomationElementRetievingPattern.cs), providing them [here](https://github.com/ivan-danilov/uia-custom-pattern-managed/blob/master/WpfAppWithAdvTextControl/TestControlAutomationPeer.cs) and consuming from test code [here](https://github.com/ivan-danilov/uia-custom-pattern-managed/blob/master/UiaControlsTest/WpfAppTests.cs).

 ## Acknowledgments ##